GET OUR LANDING PAGE SECRETS CHEAT SHEET

 The main performance improvement you get with multi step landing pages come from the fact that people believe they’re getting a quote or answer on the last step.

-Your visitors are smart and know that you can’t magically pull a quote, solution, or a proposal out of thin air from just name, email, and phone number on your landing page form.
+Your visitors are smart.
+They know that you can’t magically pull a proposal or “custom solution” out of thin air from just a name, email, and phone number on your landing page form.
 Because of that, it makes perfect sense that pre-qualifying questions need to be answered first.

 When you get your visitors to go through your micro-conversion funnel of a multi step landing page, you’re gradually getting more and more commitment from them.